 In congruence, Kukulkan was built in precise manner considering constellation and planetary rotation and influence.
 One example of this is obvious in the physical acuities of the temple stairs.
 Four sides of the temple, each side possessing a staircase comprised of 91 steps.
 The total combined steps of the Kukulkan Pyramid totals 364 with the final step leading to the inner chamber itself that makes up, 365, the number of days in the calendar year.

-We also learned that Mayans did not write numbers as a single character the way that we do today.
+Part of our worldschooling experience also taught our family that Mayans did not write numbers as a single character the way that we do today.
 Instead lines indicated a group of five, and dots indicated a single number.
 Grouped together in complex variations, similar to roman numerals, created the mathematics by which they founded their calculations.
 This enabled them to not only simply study, but analyze and probe the heavens and planets to create and advance their vast civilization.

 Interestingly, we also find that much like Greek civilizations, Mayan architecture was built atop a cornerstone.
 However, Mayan architecture is square, as opposed to round, and holds its structure even if one piece is removed.
 Though the limestone of the temples have been eaten away by the encroaching jungle over the past millennia, they have retained their structure, shape and integrity with only the facade of the limestone crumbling away and the remaining buildings intact underneath the overgrowth.